 Sleep issues: body-rocking, head-rolling and head-banging

-- make noises while she’s rocking.
+- make noises while they’re rocking.

-Simple tips to handle body-rocking, head-rolling and head-banging
+Simple tips to handle body-rocking, head-rolling and head-banging at bedtime

 If your child is developing well in all other ways, you might decide to put up with the body-rocking, head-rolling or head-banging.
 This behaviour will eventually go away.

-Here are some other ideas that might help:
+Here are other ideas that might help:

 - Think about how long your child is spending in bed before falling asleep.
 Too much time awake in bed might result in head-banging and body-rocking.

 - Avoid giving the behaviour your attention.
 Children might behave this way more if it seems to keep you around at bedtime.